-From the architect.
+Text description provided by the architects.
 This new residential development, for a motorcycle enthusiast, adjacent to No.10 Grangegorman Villas, Grangegorman, Dublin 7 is an alternative reaction to the more traditional city centre infill residential projects; an unapologetic piece of architecture sitting within a strong urban context defined by both site and planning constraints.

 The building is essentially two living plates over a workshop connected by a vertical service and circulation core.
 While the character of this new structure is unmistakably contemporary it has been designed to sit discreetly within its more traditional context, while giving the end of the terrace the strong presence it deserves.

 The break up of the the buildings main elements, defined in elevation by the horizontal structural lines, help to identify the structure and functions contained behind.
 The building profile is further strengthened with a deliberately weighted treatment to the openings at first and ground floor level adding to the aura of secrecy as to what's contained within.
 An external terrace area has been provided at the front section of the upper floor, increasing the visual and physical depth of the open plan living accommodation.